Commentary

 sanctions on China for its indirect support of Russia’s war in Ukraine.

 North Korea’s increasing autonomy is proving to be a strategic headache for Beijing, undermining Xi’s efforts to stabilize China’s economy and global standing.
-North Korean troops’ engagement in Ukraine marks a historic moment—it would be the first time in more than 70 years that North Koreans have killed Europeans.
-Although Ukraine isn’t part of NATO, it is part of Europe, and the optics are troubling: two of China’s closest allies, North Korea and Russia, are now involved in killing Europeans.
+North Korean troops’ engagement in Ukraine is a historic moment—it would be the first time in more than 70 years that North Koreans have killed Europeans.
+Although Ukraine isn’t part of NATO, it is part of Europe, and the optics are troubling: Two of China’s closest allies, North Korea and Russia, are now involved in killing Europeans.

 This development could accelerate discussions around an “Asian NATO,” as North Korea’s actions may be seen as justification for such a coalition.
 Historically, European nations—aside from France and Britain—have been hesitant to support U.S.-led militarization in the Indo-Pacific, viewing their stake in the region as limited.
 However, with an Indo-Pacific nation now directly involved in the conflict on European soil, that calculus could shift.
 For Xi, further European militarization in the Indo-Pacific would be deeply unwelcome, especially at a time when the CCP is eager to avoid additional sanctions and encourage foreign investment in China.